Methodology#

 """

-General purpose negative log-likelihood.
+General purpose negative log-posterior.

-:return: Negative log-likelihood
+:return: Negative log-posterior

 """